Yubo-Cao/chemistry_language/docs/script.md

 print(10.000 km + 20.000 m -> mm)   ps: 1.0020×10⁷ mm
 ```

-It also prevents you from making mistakes:
+It also prevents you from making mistakes.
+For example, adding kilometer to gram is not allowed, and neither as mixing two substances that's not the same:

 ```ch
 print(10.00 km + 20.00 g NaCl)      ps: error: can't convert gram to kilometer